Desktop reference guide

 The Mississippi Department of Employment Security (MDES) developed its Online Employment Services System with the goal of creating a web-based real-time triage system that enables the state to integrate the delivery of all programs for job seekers.

 This online training module offers the choice to learn from the perspective of a new workforce system employee, a new board member, or a more experienced workforce system staff member.
 It will give an overview of the purpose and implementation of the Wagner-Peyser and Reemployment Services programs and cover such topics as funding for these activities and the linkages to the Unemployment Insurance and WIA programs.
+Please see the desktop reference guide under "Related Resources" to the right of this screen.
 This module is part of the online training series “Workforce System 101.”
 Note: Due to the large file size, this download may take a few extra minutes.
 We think you’ll find it worth the wait!

 The following Innovation in Action write-ups were gathered from successful practices shared by states with ETA.
 These practices focus primarily on reemployment services and are processes, procedures or systems implemented by states that have resulted in process improvements and/or resource or cost savings.
 The successful practices were identified either through objective measures or subjective methods such as expert opinions, and include a detailed description, contact information and related attachments.
 States are encouraged to review and use the practices that work for their state.